cs1302uga/cs1302-ce05/README.md

 1. Use `ln`, as described below, to create a symbolic link (shortcut) in your `public_html` directory to the `doc` subdirectory containing the API documentation website that created in a previous step.
-The exact command is presented below--t assumes you are currently in the `cs1302-ce05` directory.
+The exact command is presented below--it assumes you are currently in the `cs1302-ce05` directory.

    ```